Jin Shuren

 Jin Shuren (金树仁 (金樹仁, Jīn Shùrén, Chin Shu-jen); c.
-1883–1941) was a Chinese Xinjiang clique warlord who served as Governor of Xinjiang between 1928 and 1933.
+1883–1941) was a Chinese warlord of the Xinjiang clique who served as Governor of Xinjiang between 1928 and 1933.

 Biography

 Jin Shuren was born in Yongjing, Hezhou, Gansu.
 He graduated at the Gansu provincial academy and then served as the Principal at the provincial normal school.
 He entered the Imperial Civil Service, where he got the attention of Yang Zengxin, at the time District Magistrate of Hezhou.
 When Yang was appointed Governor of Xinjiang in 1908, Jin followed him as a county/district magistrate.
 After the collapse of the Qing dynasty in 1911, Jin rose through the ranks during Yang's absolute rule over Xinjiang.
 In 1927 he was named Provincial Commissioner for Civil Affairs in Ürümqi, a post which he held until Yang's assassination in July 1928.

 After taking Yang's post, Jin sent a telegram to Nanking asking for Kuomintang's recognition of his new post.
 Kuomintang had no other choice but to recognise Jin as a new governor, but under new terminology, he was recognised as Provincial Chairman and Commander-in-Chief, unlike his predecessor Yang who held the titles of Provincial Governor and Military Governor.

 Immediately after taking power, Jin took steps to strengthen his power by increasing the secret police, doubling the salaries of the army and police and introducing new uniforms.
 The army was later expanded and new weapons were acquired.
 The administrative system remained almost unchanged, while Jin employed the practice of his predecessor of appointing relatives and fellow provincials.
 Subsequently, former Yunnan officials, both Han and Hui were replaced by Han from Gansu, especially from the region of Hezhou, the hometown of Jin.
 He appointed his brother Jin Shuhsin as Provincial Commissioner for Military Affairs.
 Another brother Jin Shuchih was given a senior military post in Kashgar.